Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 When not in use, avoid storing them in shoe boxes because this prevents them from breathing.
 Allowing your shoes to absorb moisture from the air allows them to stay hydrated.

-To keep your shoes looking sharp, use a leather conditioner a couple of times per year.
+The best thing for teating leather is to use a leather conditioner a couple of times per year.
 This will also assist your leather shoes stay waterproof.
 While the boot is still damp, condition it straight after using a DIY shoe cleaning.

 There are additional possibilities, but the ways outlined above are a wonderful place to start and should work for almost everyone, regardless of how cautious you are about polishing shoes.